The Clear Edge

 The Executive Summary

-Founders at $70K–$100K risk $20K–$50K a year in fatigue-driven mistakes by never auditing mindset; a 30-minute Monthly Founder Psychology Check catches degraded decision quality before it turns into $30K-plus hiring, pivot, and client errors.
+Founders at $70K–$100K who never measure psychology pay a hidden decision tax; a 30-minute Monthly Founder Psychology Check catches degraded judgment before it turns into $20K–$50K mistakes.

-• Who this is for: Coaching, consulting, and service founders at $70K–$100K/month who are running near full capacity, feel “tired but fine,” and are making hires, pivots, and client calls without any structured check on decision quality.
+• Who this is for: Coaching, consulting, and service founders at $70K–$100K/month who are running near full capacity and still making hires, pivots, and client calls without any structured check on decision quality.

-• What you’ll learn: How to run the Monthly Founder Psychology Check (30-Minute Ritual), establish a personal Psychology Baseline, track eight physical, cognitive, and emotional signals, apply the four-zone flag scoring protocol, and match Yellow, Orange, Red interventions to severity.
+• What you’ll learn: How to run the Monthly Founder Psychology Check (30-Minute Ritual), set a personal Psychology Baseline, track eight physical, cognitive, and emotional signals, and use a four-zone flag scoring protocol with Yellow, Orange, Red interventions.

-• What changes if you apply it: Instead of recognizing burnout at 8.4 months with 3–5 costly mistakes already made and a 6–12 week recovery, you catch degradation at 1.8 months, run 3–7 day interventions, and prevent $20K–$50K in wrong hires, panic pivots, client explosions, and missed opportunities each year.
+• What changes if you apply it: Instead of recognizing burnout at 8.4 months with 3–5 costly mistakes and a 6–12 week recovery, you catch degradation at 1.8 months, use 3–7 day interventions, and avoid $20K–$50K in wrong hires, panic pivots, client explosions, and missed opportunities each year.

-• Time to implement: Baseline setup takes 45 minutes once, then 30 minutes on the first Monday of every month plus 3–11 days of calibrated rest across the year, trading about 6 hours and $10,800 in time for roughly $30,400 in prevented fatigue-driven costs.
+• Time to implement: Baseline setup takes 45 minutes once, then 30 minutes on the first Monday of every month plus 3–11 days of calibrated rest yearly, trading about 6 hours and $10,800 in time for roughly $30,400 in prevented fatigue-driven costs.

 Written by Nour Boustani for $70K–$100K/month founders who want to prevent $20K–$50K decisions made on fatigue without stepping away from growth or waiting for a full burnout crash.

-The $30K Cost of Not Running This Monthly
+The $30K Founder Psychology Cost of Skipping Monthly Checks

 But month-over-month: